119-Win Red Sox Cement Legacy as 1 of MLB's Greatest Teams Ever with Title

 Then they raced out to a 17-2 start.

 The Red Sox were the only team in the majors this season with no losing streak as long as four games.
-They were resilient all year, never moreso than the turnaround between those 18 innings in Game 3 on Friday night and Game 4 on Saturday night.
+They were resilient all year, never more so than the turnaround between those 18 innings in Game 3 on Friday night and Game 4 on Saturday night.
 Cora held a rare team meeting following Game 3 just to tell the Sox how proud he was of their 18-inning effort even though they lost, and the team showered Nathan Eovaldi with a private, clubhouse standing ovation for his 97-pitch relief effort in the loss.

-Then during their comeback in Game 4, Cora spent the last third of the game thanking the players, telling them “you guys picked me up.”
-Angry with himself for leaving young starter Eduardo Rodriguez in too long as Los Angeles seized a 4-0 lead, Cora said: “I was kicking myself the whole sixth and seventh innings.
-Eduardo pitches his ass off and I put him in a spot there with [Yasiel] Puig.”
+Then during their comeback in Game 4, Cora spent the last third of the game thanking the players, telling them "you guys picked me up."
+Angry with himself for leaving young starter Eduardo Rodriguez in too long as Los Angeles seized a 4-0 lead, Cora said: "I was kicking myself the whole sixth and seventh innings.
+Eduardo pitches his ass off, and I put him in a spot there with [Yasiel] Puig."

 But that is how you win 108 games during the regular season—and 11 more in the postseason.
 Sure, it takes talent.
 But it also takes so many other things.
 Like when Betts, Martinez, Pearce, Andrew Benintendi and Co. were buried in that 0-for-41 slide at the top of the lineup to start things in Los Angeles.